Kitware/ndsampler/README.rst

     >>> # Now pass the dataset to a sampler and tell it where it can store temporary files
     >>> workdir = ub.Path.appdir('ndsampler/demo').ensuredir()
     >>> sampler = ndsampler.CocoSampler(coco_dset, workdir=workdir)
-    >>> # Now you can load arbirary samples by specifing a target dictionary
+    >>> # Now you can load arbitrary samples by specifying a target dictionary
     >>> # with an image_id (gid) center location (cx, cy) and width, height.
     >>> target = {'gid': 0, 'cx': 200, 'cy': 200, 'width': 100, 'height': 100}
     >>> sample = sampler.load_sample(target)